tmiddlet2666/coherence-playground/monitoring/README.md

 This example shows how to set up Grafana and Prometheus to monitor a Coherence cluster started with the [Coherence CLI](https://github.com/oracle/coherence-cli).

-The example startup Grafana 8.5.6 and Prometheus v2.36.2 images using Docker and then startup a cluster using `cohctl` with Coherence metrics enabled.
+The example starts up Grafana 8.5.6 and Prometheus v2.36.2 images using Docker and then startup a cluster using `cohctl` with Coherence metrics enabled.

 ## What You Need